MileHacker Logo

 Laws

 Drive on right.
-Seatbelts mandatory.
+You must wear seatbelts.
 Helmets mandatory for scooter/motorcycle.
 Speed limits are present.
 Strict drink driving laws.

 Conditions

 Main road (Town to Koukounaries) is good.
-Roads to remote beaches/inland areas can be narrow, winding, unpaved.
+Roads to isolated beaches/areas away from the coast can be narrow, winding, unpaved.
 Drive cautiously.

 Parking

 Challenging in Skiathos Town, especially peak season.
-Designated paid areas near port.
+Designated paid places near port.
 Respect local signs for street parking.

 Walking & Cycling

-Explore Skiathos on foot or by bicycle for a closer view of its charm.
+Explore Skiathos by foot or by bike for a closer view of its charm.

 Pedestrian-Friendly Areas